blackducksoftware/ose-scanner/README.md

 ## Documentation

-All documentation for ose-scanner can be found on the base project: https://github.com/blackducksoftware/ose-scanner/wiki/OSE-Scanner
+All documentation, including compilation, installation and debugging instructions can be found on the [wiki](https://github.com/blackducksoftware/ose-scanner/wiki)

 ## License